Mokaalet/DataViz_Final-Project_HeartFit/README.md

 Spearman Correlation Matrix

 # 8. Interactive Dashboards - Jupyter Widgets
-i) BMI and Heart Disease - This interactive dashboard creates a dropdown menu where the user can select different BMI categories, and the scatter plot will dynamically update based on the users BMI category selection.
+BMI and Heart Disease - This interactive dashboard creates a dropdown menu where the user can select different BMI categories, and the scatter plot will dynamically update based on the users BMI category selection.

-ii) Weight and Heart Disease - This interactive dashboard creates a slider where the user can select different weights, and the scatterplot will dynamically update based on the users selected weight.
+Weight and Heart Disease - This interactive dashboard creates a slider where the user can select different weights, and the scatterplot will dynamically update based on the users selected weight.

 # 9. Conclusion
 ## Statistical Tests:
-1. Chi-square Statistic
+Chi-square Statistic
-2. Mann-Whitney U Statistic
+Mann-Whitney U Statistic

 # 10. Recommendations
-1. Develop Gender-Tailored Interventions
+Develop Gender-Tailored Interventions
-2. Explore other Gender-Related Factors
+Explore other Gender-Related Factors
-3. Explore Additional Variables
+Explore Additional Variables